wolovim/mintclock/README.md

 ### Attributions

-Big thanks to [@inderdhir](https://github.com/inderdhir) for the use of [DatWeatherDoe](https://github.com/inderdhir/DatWeatherDoe) as a template while I learn the MacOS app ropes.
+Big thanks to [@inderdhir](https://github.com/inderdhir) for the use of [DatWeatherDoe](https://github.com/inderdhir/DatWeatherDoe) as a template.

+### Privacy Policy

+No personal information is collected via this application.
+Etherscan API keys remain only on your device.
+The end.